khanimkh/Image-Proccesing/README.md

 2. Open the Jupyter notebooks in the `Analyze 1D signals/`, `Analyze 2D signals/`, or `Segmentation/` folders to explore the exercises and code.
 3. Refer to the markdown summaries for step-by-step explanations and annotated code.

-## Usage

-The notebooks are organized as educational modules.
-Each section introduces a concept, provides code, and includes visualizations to reinforce learning.
-You can run and modify the code to experiment with different filters and images.